 Rachael Williams is a Senior Clinical Psychologist & Clinical Director.

 I provide individual and couples counselling at Cygnet Clinic in Midland, utilising a range of therapeutic techniques, individually tailored to each clients assessed requirements.
 I also work for the Department of Corrective Services, providing forensic assessments of, and individual counselling throughout Western Australia.
-Due to this my photo is blurred consistent with departmental requirements.

 Senior Clinical Psychologist, Forensic Consultant Team, Department of Corrective Services; Perth, WA – 2014-Present